What is a social enterprise? Defining social enterprise and social business

 Justgiving is an online donation platform that has revolutionised how we give to charity – and it is a business.

 Businesses can be early-stage ventures or they can be long-established companies that consider every aspect of their social and environmental impact, like HCT.
 It doesn’t matter to us whether a company is structured as a charity, a company limited by shares, or a community interest company: what matters to us is what they do, how they plan to grow their business, and how they create social or environmental change.
+You can see a full list of the wide range of organisations that we work with here.

 For these businesses, the financial bottom line matters, and so does the social or environmental impact.
 We have over 5,000 of these businesses in our network, many of which are growing rapidly.
 We believe that these businesses can be both high-return and high-impact; we do not see an “impact see-saw” where investors and businesses trade off financial returns in order to achieve social impact.